Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 - Replace rubbers every 6–12 months, depending on play frequency.
 A dead rubber drastically reduces spin and speed.

 Clean after every session, store in a case, and replace rubbers yearly.
 Your equipment and your game will thank you.
+A clean racket plays better and lasts longer.
+Follow our complete step-by-step cleaning guide, including what to use, what to avoid, and how often to clean each part.

 Verdict: Which One Should You Pick?